What We Do

 The Animal Defense Partnership has engaged in various projects seeking to release isolated captive elephants and place them in accredited elephant sanctuaries, either in California’s Performing Animal Welfare Sanctuary or Tennessee's The Elephant Sanctuary.

 Our first efforts were on behalf of Nosey, who for more than three decades was confined and exhibited under awful conditions and subjected to inhumane treatment and egregious regulatory violations while housed in Florida and traveling throughout the country.
-In Defense of Animals (IDA) and Save Nosey Now (SNN) approached ADP to help their campaign to release Nosey.
+In Defense of Animals (IDA) and Free All Captive Elephants (f/k/a Save Nosey Now) (FACE) approached ADP to help their campaign to release Nosey.
 Thanks to the tireless work of all the organizations, the Alabama District Attorney seized Nosey while she was in the state, placed her in Tennessee’s The Elephant Sanctuary, and brought charges against her owner.
 After a bench trial, the court declined to return Nosey, who now lives at the sanctuary in peace.

 ADP is involved in a similar effort for Asha, an elephant housed at Natural Bridge Zoo in Virginia.
-Together with IDA, SNN, One World Conservation, and Anna Katogyritti of Jane Goodall’s Roots and Shoots Program, ADP filed a complaint with the Virginia Department of Game and Inland Fisheries (DGIF), seeking to have Asha seized and placed in an accredited sanctuary.
+Together with IDA, FACE, One World Conservation, and Anna Katogyritti of Jane Goodall’s Roots and Shoots Program, ADP filed a complaint with the Virginia Department of Game and Inland Fisheries (DGIF), seeking to have Asha seized and placed in an accredited sanctuary.
 The complaint was submitted to the Virginia DGIF and local law enforcement, along with extensive evidence of the zoo’s deplorable record of violations and a compelling preliminary assessment by Toni Frohoff, Ph.D., a leading wildlife behavioral scientist with IDA who specializes in elephants and other mammals in captivity and in the wild.
+Our efforts on this front are on-going.